presstab/based_catchers/FAQ.md

 # FAQ

-## Why are you making an NFT?
-BCDC is a gaming ecosystem that is powered by NFTs, and we figure this game will be fun for all of you to play.
-We also are sick of what we are currently seeing in the space and think we can build something that will last, and that will be enjoyable to all of you!

-## Who are the Founders?
-Tom: Description; Adam: Description; Nikhil: Description (can click on the PFP and it will take them to our twitters)

-## What are your plans for royalties?
-Lol.
-Royalties.
-We will never say no to free money, but we won't rely on royalties to power our ecosystem.
-Not very based if you ask us.
-2%, but turn em off and trade on blur if you want.
-We don't care.

-## What are your plans for merch?
-Lol.
-Merch.
-No thank you.
-Go buy a suit at your local tailor if you want something nice.

-## What are your plans to manage the floor price?
-BCDC ecosystem is a game.
-We don't care for nor do we manage the floor price.
-We'll let you weirdos worry about that.

-## Where did the art come from?
-Our art is a combination of ideas formulated by the founders, later perfected by a graphic designer.
-His name is Ian.
-He is a badass.
-Here is a link to his website: .

-# FAQ

 ## What is Based Catchers?
 Based Catcher Digital Collective (BCDC) is a gaming ecosystem powered by blockchain technology with NFTs as fun to collect as they are to play and interact with.